tahmid-kazi/TK-Interactive-Lab-Hub/Lab 5/README.md

 Include screenshots of your use of Teachable Machines, and write how you might use this to create your own classifier.
 Include what different affordances this method brings, compared to the OpenCV or MediaPipe options.

+Using the Teachable Machines ML classifier trainer is an order of magnitude simpler than using OpenCV (which has a nightmare of setup issues with no straightforward tutorial or interface) or the MediaPipe option.
+Our usage of the Teachable machines software is shown below when we train it for our backpack classifier.

 #### (Optional) Legacy audio and computer vision observation approaches